Her name means: "Honey Bee"

 When the princes in Israel take the lead,Indeed, a mother in Israel had arisen, a woman whose strong faith gave birth to hope and freedom and a peace that lasted forty years.
 Never again would the Canaanites join forces against Israel.
 Like an ancient Joan of Arc, Deborah arose and called the people to battle, leading them out of idolatry and restoring their dignity as God's chosen ones.

 when the people willingly offer themselves—

 Hear this, you kings!
 Listen, you rulers!

-I will make music to the Lord, the God of Israel….
+I will praise the Lord, the God of Israel, in song.

 Godly Deborah has been an encouragement to women throughout the centuries.
 When women feel confined or mistreated, when they are unsure of what is right or which way to proceed, when they are entering unknown territory, when they feel overlooked or ignored—they gain stability and help from remembering Deborah.
 Whatever Deborah had is available to you today.
 Her wisdom is discovered in the Scriptures.
 Her confidence in God is found in a relationship with him.
 Her bravery is achievable when you put your trust in God and his promises.
 Her inner strength and calm leadership are characteristic of confidence not in herself but in her God.
 All Deborah offered to Israel she offers to you as an example of a woman willing to be used by God.